Collin9726/to-do-list/README.md

 ## Support and contact details

-Contact Collin with (insert email address here) and Allan with allenbosire@gmail.com.
+Contact Collin with owino.collin@gmail.com and Allan with allenbosire@gmail.com.

 ### License